EnVision-Research/Defect_Spectrum/README.md

-# Defect Spectrum: A Granular Look of Large-Scale Defect Datasets with Rich Semantics
+# Defect Spectrum: A Granular Look of Large-Scale Defect Datasets with Rich Semantics [ECCV 2024]

 This is the official implementation of the synthetic data part of ***Defect Spectrum***.